JudeQuintana/cloud-infra-lab/README.md

 Auto Scaling Group (ASG):
 - EC2 instances with cloud-init & socat health endpoints.
-  - Using `t2.micro` instance with encrypted root volumes.
+  - Using `t3.micro` instance with encrypted root volumes.
+  - One important footnote for ASGs: T3 runs in "Unlimited" by default, so if instances sustain high CPU long enough, you can incur CPU credit charges beyond the base hourly rate.
   - Utilizing MariaDB as the MYSQL client.
   - Some IMDSv2 config in metadata options.
     - Stop SSRF/metadata theft via IMDSv1.